-Small hallway ideas | Ideal Home
+Small hallway ideas – Small hallway furniture – Small hallway decor ideas

 It’s important to clear the clutter, so invest in some practical storage solutions such as a seat with built-in storage, a console table with handy drawers, boxes or baskets, and of course a hanging rail or pegs for the coats and hats.
 There is a wide range of choices available from modern streamlined furniture to antique trunks, so whatever style you are looking for, you are bound to find something to cater for your needs.

-Increase the sense of space in your entrance hall and make a fabulous first impression with these inspiring decorating ideas.
+Increase the sense of space in your entrance hall and make a fabulous first impression with these inspiring small hallway ideas.

 Maximise the decorative potential of storage by choosing open units instead of those with doors.
 Place against a wallpapered wall – here, a grey geometric pattern not only makes a fresh backdrop, but turns each section of the storage unit into an attractive separate storage zone.
 Introduce a zingy secondary colour for added up-to-date style and why not get the children involved with low level hooks just for them?
 Alongside signature yellow, use black and white accessories to make the space homely.